 The rest of the week was uneventful.
-The one day there was no soccer practice at lunch, Luhan sat with Sehun, his back to Minseok, who was sitting with Jongdae as usual.
+The one day there was no soccer practice at lunch Luhan sat with Sehun, his back to Minseok who was sitting with Jongdae as was (now) usual.
 Kyungsoo just observed their attitude, finding them so peculiar.
 When Minseok noticed Luhan holding Sehun’s hand, he took Jongdae’s in his own.
-Soon Jongdae had his arm around Minseok’s waist, and Minseok was leaning his head on his shoulder.
+Soon Jongdae had his arm around Minseok’s waist and Minseok was leaning his head on his shoulder.

 “It almost seems like he actually likes Jongdae,” Kyungsoo said aloud to himself.
 Almost.
 If he could just take his eyes off Luhan for a moment.
-And then, surprisingly, he did, and Kyungsoo couldn’t help but raise his eyebrows.
+And then, surprisingly he did and Kyungsoo couldn’t help but raise his eyebrows.
 The three boys at his table saw and turned to look at the couple, wondering what could have surprised Kyungsoo of all people.
-But Minseok’s innocent eyes were staring up at Jongdae’s as the younger’s hand slipped under his hyung’s chin and he pulled Minseok’s face closer, into a kiss.
+But Minseok’s innocent eyes were staring up at Jongdae’s as the younger’s hand slipped under the older’s chin and he pulled Minseok’s face closer, into a kiss.
 Sehun’s eyes rolled, Luhan’s jaw dropped, and Joonmyun smiled.

 “Almost,” he teased Kyungsoo.
 And Kyungsoo almost believed that he had miscalculated Minseok.

-When Tao was paired with someone who wasn’t Jongin, he complained, but was ignored.
-But when the teacher told them that Jongin was partnered with Kyungsoo, there was an uproar.
-Jongin and Kyungsoo both objected, Jongin asking to be put with “anyone but that loser”, and Kyungsoo pleading not to be stuck with Jongin, who wouldn’t do any of the work.
-Not that Kyungsoo cared about that, he just needed an excuse not to be stuck with him.
-She was firm though, and told Jongin he would have to do some of the work too, and the partners were final.
+When Tao was paired with someone who wasn’t Jongin, he complained but was ignored.
+But when the teacher told them that Jongin was partnered with Kyungsoo there was an uproar.
+Jongin and Kyungsoo both objected, Jongin asking to be put with “anyone but that loser” and Kyungsoo pleading not to be stuck with Jongin who wouldn’t do any of the work.
+Not that Kyungsoo cared about that; he just needed an excuse not to be stuck with Jongin.
+She was firm though, and told Jongin he would have to do some of the work too, and that the pairs were final.
 Then she told them they were going to the library to begin their research, not letting the boys complain anymore.
-At the library, Jongin stayed around Tao while Kyungsoo found the book he would need, sitting in the corner of the room between two bookshelves and cracking it open.
+At the library Jongin stayed around Tao while Kyungsoo found the book he would need, sitting in the corner of the room between two bookshelves and cracking it open.
 It didn’t take long for their teacher to yell at Jongin to go work with his partner, and he grudgingly went over to Kyungsoo.

 “Yeah, sure,” Jongin nodded, likely not following along at all.

 Yixing always sat near the front of the bus, Kyungsoo and Sehun near the back.
-He was ignored by Jongin as he passed, but that was fine.
-Maybe he would continue to ignore him and wouldn’t notice when Kyungsoo got off.
-But when Yixing got off the bus, and there was only three other boys left plus him and Kyungsoo, Jongin looked back to make sure Kyungsoo was still there.
+Kyungsoo was ignored by Jongin as he passed but that was fine.
+Maybe Jongin would continue to ignore him and wouldn’t notice when he got off.
+But when Yixing got off the bus and there was only three other boys left plus him and Kyungsoo, Jongin looked back to make sure Kyungsoo was still there.
 When the bus stopped again, Kyungsoo got up and Jongin quickly got off before anyone noticed him, Kyungsoo slowly following behind.
 As the bus drove off, leaving them in the dust, Jongin avoided meeting Kyungsoo’s eyes and instead took his first look at Kyungsoo’s house.